SOFE2720/Group-40-SmartShop/Design/readme.md

 # Design Overview

 This folder contains all files pertaining to the design of our application.
 All behavioural, class and component models are included.
+Additionally we have included our attributes, relationships and responsibilites table.

 Our prototype is attached as a video which is a live demo of the features included in our application.